-I can tell you, selecting paint colors are always tricky because no matter how many photos you look at, no paint color looks the same in different spaces.
-There are lighting situations, undertones, so many different aspects that affect how a paint color will look in your home.
+I can tell you that selecting paint colors are always tricky because no matter how many photos you look at, no paint color looks the same in different spaces.
+There are lighting situations, undertones, and so many different aspects that affect how a paint color will look in your home.
 Additionally, I think picking white paint colors is the trickiest of them all.

-You may or may not know that not one of the white paint colors out there is a true white.
-Every white paint has subtle undertones which affect the color just ever so slightly.
-When I was looking for a true white, I settled on Chantilly Lace because it worked the best in my space.
+You may or may not know that not one of the white paint colors out there is true, pure white.
+Every white paint has subtle undertones which affect the color just ever so slightly giving it a more off-white tinge or a cooler feel.
+When I was looking for a true white, I combed through a lot of colors that were considered “bright whites.”
+In the end, I settled on Chantilly Lace because it worked the best in my space.

 Benjamin Moore Chantilly Lace OC-65